 Padparadschas are intimately linked with change – change for the better, that is.
 No matter the clarity of the individual gemstones themselves, they encourage a sort of inner clarity, breaking down whatever walls the wearer may have put up to guard against (or in fear of) change.
 This can lead to a certain calmness, an acceptance of and newfound trust in oneself, making change even easier.

 Not entirely unrelated to being more open to change and having more confidence in yourself, padparadschas are connected to one’s ability to discern properly and judge fairly.
-That’s a skill you can never be too good at, as it will help inform one’s thoughts and choices both in the short and long terms.
+That’s a skill you can never be too good at, as it will help inform one’s thoughts and choices both in the short and long term.
 In this way, wearing it can be a source of determination, especially in the face of strong opposition.
 Being able to discern and judge more accurately means having a clearer head, grounding the self in reality as firmly as possible.

 Creative people can also benefit greatly from the padparadscha’s metaphysical attributes.
 The gemstone is expressive in and of itself – consider its unparalleled coloration alone and the reason is apparent.
 That expressiveness can ignite in its wearer as well, manifesting in a renewal or spark for creative passions and endeavors.
 Whether the wearer is a sculptor or a junk artist, it emboldens them to more openly embrace life and accept whatever artistic truths govern their work.